Lupleg/CE-Lupleg/README.md

 ---

-By following these steps, you can embark on a successful journey to learn and master Convex for database applications.
+Following these steps, you can embark on a successful journey to [learn and master Convex for database applications](https://devcircleafrica.com/how-to-learn-to-use-convex-for-database-applications/).
 Happy learning!